 Bos then made a rare error, spinning his car in the Esses.
 It looked as if we were actually going to bag 14th.
 But there was the fuel question…

-With fuel on board of a repaired car, Vermeersch was on his way again and secured 16th spot.
+With fuel on board a repaired car, Voigt was on his way again and secured 16th spot.
 Not even last of the running cars.

 With about 10 laps to go, Ogonoski had closed down the gap to Jaques to below 10 seconds.
 And now looked like launching one last bid for ultimate honors.
 He was taking big chunks out of the gap with Jaques every lap around.
 And with three laps to go, the gap was down to around 5 seconds.
 It suddenly looked as if the race was back on.